-All the book reviews submitted to Strata must be on books published in the previous three years (no publications before 2013).
+All the book reviews submitted to Strata must be on books published in the previous three years (2015-2018).
 Reviews must also be written by graduate students.

 The contributions will undergo blind reviews by a scientific committee composed of PhD students and professors who will make their recommendations for publication based on the originality of the study, the value of the publication, and the quality of the writing.
 The submissions will then be forwarded to and revised by the Strata editorial committee.
 We ask authors to send their contributions by email to email@example.com accompanied by a short biography (maximum of 75 words).
 Confirmation that contributions have been received will be sent via email within a week.